History of the Child Support Program

 The Child Support Program is the government program responsible for the collection and distribution of payments and medical support enforcement to support children in single-parent (single-guardian) families.

-The Child Support program is under the U. S. Department of Health and Human Services, Administration for Children & Families, Office of Child Support Enforcement (OCSE).
+The Child Support program is under the U. S. Department of Health and Human Services, Administration for Children & Families, Office of Child Support Services (OCSS).

-The OCSE Core Mission is to Locate Parents, Establish Paternity, Establish Orders, and Collect Support.
+The OCSS Core Mission is to Locate Parents, Establish Paternity, Establish Orders, and Collect Support.
 The six complementing missions to help them accomplish their core missions are:

 - Economic Stability.